Skip to Main Content

 Psychology Resource Guide: Primary Empirical Research

 Scholarly, peer reviewed articles that report on a primary (empirical) research study often share similar characteristics.
 The screen shots that follow illustrate how to recognize a research study in Psychology.
+For additional details, see the guide:

-see the guide: Peer Review and Primary Literature: An Introduction
+Peer Review and Primary Literature: An Introduction

 Literature Reviews